OpenBankingUK/read-write-api-docs-pub/profiles/account-and-transaction-api-profile.md

 - Register an intent to retrieve account information by creating an "account access consent".
 This registers the data "permissions", expiration and historical period allowed for transactions / statements - that the customer (PSU) has consented to provide to the AISP; and
 - Subsequently, retrieve account and transaction data.

-This specification should be read in conjunction with a compatible Read/Write Data API Profile which provides a description of the elements that are common across all the Read/Write Data APIs, and compatible individual resources.
+This profile should be read in conjunction with a compatible Read/Write Data API Profile which provides a description of the elements that are common across all the Read/Write Data APIs, and compatible individual resources.

 ### Document Structure